 You can also click on the "Add All" Buttons.
 Click on "Add All" and all the questions in the table will be visible as a form questionnaire.
 Similarly, use the "Remove All" button to remove all questions.

 If at all you want to add in more questions in the form, you can do that on the Form Layout (vs. going back to your table) by clicking on the "Add a new Column" button.

 Editing the questions can be done by clicking on the respective question and making the changes.
 You can also make a question mandatory to answer by selecting the "Required" toggle button.

 Changing Your Form Settings

-Feel like changing the background color or changing the message your target audience gets to see when they submit the form.
+Feel like changing the background colour or changing the message your target audience gets to see when they submit the form.
 Click on the Form Settings on the right-hand side of the Form -

 You can make the following changes once you do that: